mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     loss.backward()

 This explanation will mainly be taken from [this Pytorch forum post](https://discuss.pytorch.org/t/what-does-the-backward-function-do/9944/2) which is a great explanation.  **loss.backward()** is used to compute the derivative **dloss/dx** for every parameter **x** which has requires_grad = True.  requires_grad is just used to flag if a parameter need a gradient computed when used.
-[This](https://pytorch.org/docs/stable/notes/autograd.html) is the detailed Pytorch documentaion on it.
+[This](https://pytorch.org/docs/stable/notes/autograd.html) is the detailed Pytorch documentation on it.
 If you don't know what gradients are, don't worry about it for now, but look them up eventually as explaining gradient descent is beyond the scope of this tutorial.
 Anyway, once these gradients are computed, **loss.backward()** sums them into **x.grad**.
 This is then used in **optimizer.step()**, which is the next line of code.

     optimizer.step()